 - Structure similarities between the skull and tooth of Procyonids and weasels suggest that both probably share a common ancestor, however, the molecular analysis indicated a close relationship of raccoons with bears.

-- At least 6 million years later during the early Miocene epoch, the existing Procyonids species at that time crossed the Bering Strait Bridge or Beringia and probably distributed in Central America.
+- At least 6 million years later during the early Miocene epoch, the existing Procyonids species at that time crossed the Bering Strait Bridge or Beringia and were probably distributed in Central America.

 - In 2006, the genetic analysis indicated that raccoons have a close relationship with ringtails.

 - About 2.5 million years ago, the ancestors of the common raccoon migrated from the tropical and subtropical regions to farther north regions.
-A fossil discovery in the Great Plains (USA) that date back to the mid-Pliocene epoch has been confirmed that migration.
+A fossil discovery in the Great Plains (USA) that dates back to the mid-Pliocene epoch has been confirmed that migration.

-- Procyon rexroadensis is considered as the most recent ancestors of the common raccoons.
-It was a large Blancan raccoon found in the Rexroad Formation (a geological formation in Kansas that preserve fossils belong to the Neogene period).
+- Procyon rexroadensis is considered the most recent ancestors of the common raccoons.
+It was a large Blancan raccoon found in the Rexroad Formation (a geological formation in Kansas that preserve fossils belonging to the Neogene period).
 It was characterized by having a large lower jaw and narrow back teeth.

 6. Raccoon Characteristics – Raccoon Features

 - The body length of raccoons without tails ranges between 16 and 28 inches (40 to 70 cm).

 - They have a bushy ringed tail with an average length of 10 inches (25 cm).